Nominating Committee for 2012 Reiterates Call for Nominations

 The AHA wants to avoid concentrating leadership positions in a few institutions.
-Therefore we will not nominate candidates from institutions that are already represented among officers and on elective committees.
+Therefore, for all open positions with the exception of the President-elect, we will not nominate candidates from institutions that are already represented among officers and on elective committees.
 A list of those institutions follows.
-However, we maintain files of potential candidates recommended to us, so don’t let this stand in the way of recommending someone for future consideration.
+However, we maintain files of potential candidates recommended to us, so don't let this stand in the way of recommending someone for future consideration.

-List of currently “blocked” institutions: Bowdoin College; University of California, Berkeley; University of California, Santa Barbara; University of Colorado at Boulder; Colorado College; Columbia University; Cornell University; University of Houston; Houston Community College; University of Memphis; University of Pennsylvania; Princeton University; Rutgers University-Newark; University of Southern California; University of Texas at Austin; Vanderbilt University; and University of Wisconsin–Madison.
+List of currently "blocked" institutions: Autry National Center; University of California, Berkeley; University of California, Irvine; University of California, Los Angeles; University of California, Santa Barbara; Colgate University; Colorado College; Columbia University; Cornell University; Georgetown University, George Washington University; University of Houston, Louisiana State University, University of Memphis, Montville Township High School, Rice University; Rutgers University-New Brunswick; University of Texas at Austin; University of Washington; and University of Wisconsin–Madison.

-- Pekka J. Hämäläinen (Univ. of California, Santa Barbara): e-mail: firstname.lastname@example.org
+Pekka J. Hämäläinen (Univ. of California, Santa Barbara)

 Tags: AHA Activities